jboero/enablementlab/README.md

 - awsaccountid
 - namespace: A unique ID for the lab
 - students: List of people assisting to the lab, will be used for usernames on the instances for login, and for the storage path in Consul for each Vault cluster (Example: ["ncorrare","bgreen"])
+Drop the vault.zip enterprise Binary on modules/students/files/, it's copied, installed and set up automatically.

+Once it's done, the environment variables are set up automatically for each user, just try a vault init and go from there.

 The AWS provider is configured to read the default credentials for a file.
 Right now is on main/aws.tf, but it will be turned into a variable in the future.